-Luckily, technology has made it easy to keep a record of your kid’s milestones, memories, and creative projects in a way that will last forever – or at least for a really, really long time.
-And the end of each school year is a perfect time to collect all those memories.
+The fresh, clean-slated beginning of each calendar year is a perfect time to get organized and collect all those memories the family’s racked up over the past year — milestones, memories and creative projects.
+And luckily, technology has made it easy to do so.
 So whether you have a two-month-old or a twelve-year-old or something in between, go ahead and capture the latest chapter while it’s still sorta fresh.
-Here’s are a few ways to do it (and you don’t even need to be a crafty scrapbooker type- thank goodness, right?):
+Here’s are a few ways to do it (and you don’t even need to be a crafty scrapbooker type- thank goodness, right?).

 1) Give your kid an email address.
 And use it.